Consistent closure modeling in large eddy simulations by direct approximation of the filtered advection term: An expression for the filtered advection term

-For conciseness, the dependencies space, time, and filter width will be dropped in the following. \\ Reformulating the convolution filtering given in equation \eqref{eq:filtering} to the solution of a differential equation alone does not give a closed expression for the filtered advection term, because the formal solution of equation \eqref{eq:differentialfilteringphi} requires knowledge of $ \overline{\varPhi}$ at smaller filter widths \citep{Johnson2020a}.
+For conciseness, the dependencies space, time, and filter width will be dropped in the following. \\ Note that precise reconstruction of $\overline{\varPhi}|_{\sigma=0} = \varPhi$ from the filtered quantity is only theoretically possible.
+When representing the filtered flow quantity on a finite mesh, information associated to wave numbers beyond the cutoff wave number is irretrievably lost.
+However, the goal of the present study is not to recover the unfiltered flow quantity, but to find an accurate approximation for $\overline{u_i u_j}$, which itself is a filtered quantity that can be represented on the same mesh that is fine enough to represent $\overline{\varPhi}$. \\ Reformulating the convolution filtering given in equation \eqref{eq:filtering} to the solution of a differential equation alone does not give a closed expression for the filtered advection term, because the formal solution of equation \eqref{eq:differentialfilteringphi} requires knowledge of $ \overline{\varPhi}$ at smaller filter widths \citep{Johnson2020a}.
 Instead of considering the formal solution of equation \eqref{eq:differentialfilteringphi}, we proceed with the Taylor series expansion as a function of the squared filter width, $\sigma^2$, given as

 This allows to express the flow quantity at a filter width equal to zero as a function of the filtered flow quantity and its derivatives with respect to $\sigma^2$.
 To obtain an expression for the filtered advection term, a second generic flow quantity, $\varPsi$, is introduced that possesses an analog Taylor series.
 Computing the product $\overline{\varPhi}|_{\sigma=0}\overline{\varPsi}|_{\sigma=0}$ by multiplication of the respective Taylor series gives, after simplification,